cev-api/Wurst7-CevAPI/README.md

 - Fixed crashes on empty/zero-size shapes.
 - Search tracers now use block centers as fallback.
 - SignESP skips zero-size entries safely.
+- ChunkSearcher now snapshots each chunk’s block-state palettes on the client thread and lets the async scan read from that immutable copy, preventing the off-thread palette races that causes rare crashes.

 ### Notes
 - Scanning only includes server-loaded chunks.
 Larger radii work best in single-player or on high view distance servers.